zulphkary/Berkshire-Hathaway-Annual-Letter-Custom-GPT/README.md

 # Berkshire-Hathaway-Annual-Letter-Custom-GPT
-Berkshire Hathaway Annual Letter (Custom) GPT made using LocalGPT by PromptEngineer(https://github.com/PromtEngineer/localGPT).
-All credits go to him, this project is merely trained on the annual letters from Berkshire Hathaway with an interactive scrollable chat UI with history and context.

 Please follow the guide from PromtEngineer to setup the enviroment.
 To get the results from the below screenshots make sure to have the SOURCE DOCUMENTS, run_localGPT.py, run_chat.py as these files are different from the one from PromtEngineer.
 The local model will be generated with whichever LLM you choose.

 Below are some cool screenshots of the application + responses: